abeliapetelle/Artsper-Scraping-Project/README.md

 The objective of this project is to collect the data from the masterpieces of this website in order to see which artists where/are the most present in art galleries at a given decade and a given type of art.

 ## Process
-- Web-scraping
+- Web-scraping (masterpieces of Artsper.com)
 - Exporting data to MySQL
 - Data cleaning
 - Data pipeline executing the project